JPiotr/workingtimetracker/README.md

 This extension contributes the following settings:

 * `workingtimetracker.innerSessions.registerIdle`: It defines if You want to see time sumarize with idle on status bar.
-* `workingtimetracker.innerSessions.uiRefreshTime`: Defines how ofen ui should refresh in ms.
+* `workingtimetracker.innerSessions.uiRefreshTime`: Defines how ofen UI should refresh in ms.
 * `workingtimetracker.innerSessions.autoSave`: Defines if You want autosave.
-* `workingtimetracker.innerSessions.autoSaveTime`: Auto save interval in ms, default 15min.
+* `workingtimetracker.innerSessions.autoSaveTime`: Auto save interval in minutes, default 15min.
-* `workingtimetracker.innerSessions.idleTime`: Idle detection interval in ms, default 5min.
+* `workingtimetracker.innerSessions.idleTime`: Idle detection interval in minutes, default 5min.
 * `workingtimetracker.fileName`: Saved sessions filename.
 * `workingtimetracker.behaviorDetector.doumentationFilesExt`: Array of files extension that are involved in creating documentation.
-* `workingtimetracker.behaviorDetector.detectTestingWhileEditingTestFile`: Defines if You want detector to detect editing file with `test` in ther name to be treat as testing.
+* `workingtimetracker.behaviorDetector.detectTestingWhileEditingTestFile`: Defines if You want detector to treat editing file with `test` in their name to be in testing category.

 ## Known Issues